Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 | 10               | 512 point<br/>(256 x 512)    |      80                 |  54.430%    |     720                       |  19.66%      |     122                |   6%              |    11379  |   3657    |   8.088                   |
 | 10               | 2048 point<br/>(1024 x 2048) |      80                 |  65.130%    |     1070                      |  15.69%      |     273                |   9%              |    11379  |   3657    |   11.202                  |

-*Note: The vector load, Number of memory banks and Memory R/w Rate are measured from script based method and then imported the values manually in pdm to get the power.
+*Note: The vector load, Number of memory banks and Memory R/w Rate are measured using a script-based method.
+Then the values are imported manually in pdm to get the power.

 ##### Power from XPE vs HW

 **cint16**

 | Number of Instances | FFT Configurations       | XPE Load(in W) | HW Load(in W) |
 |:-----------------:|:--------------------------:|:--------------:|:-------------:|
 | 10                | 512 point (256x512)        |    4.337       |   4.084       |
 | 10                | 2048 point (1024x2048)     |    5.547       |   4.496       |

 **cfloat**

 | Number of Instances | FFT Configurations       | XPE Load(in W) | HW Load(in W) |
 |:-----------------:|:--------------------------:|:--------------:|:-------------:|
 | 10                | 512 point (256x512)        |   8.088        |    6.979      |